 - As a result, we should do good, be rich in good works, and be ready to distribute.
 We should be ready to give to people in need.
 We should come with money ready to give to the Lord’s work.

 Laying up in store for themselves a good foundation against the time to come, that they may lay hold on eternal life.

 - With the little that you have, help somebody.
-We are too caught up with our own lives that we just want to get ahead.
+We are too caught up with our own lives that we just want to get ahead or wish to retire early.
 We don’t think of using the extra money that we have to help others, and that’s when covetousness comes in.

 - Maybe you don’t give money away, but be willing to use your resources for the service of God.
 Your car, your house, your means, your computer.
 Things that you buy for yourself, let it be used as a blessing for others too!